older woman with flowers

 Our dedicated doctors, nurses, therapists, social workers, research scientists and others work together to achieve our slogan, “Celebrate Life, Imagine a Cure.”
 We participate in many clinical trials to better understand ALS.

-The Emory ALS Center is recognized as a Treatment Center of Excellence by the ALS Association (ALSA).
+The Emory ALS Center is recognized as a Treatment Center of Excellence by the ALS Association (ALSA) and ALS United of Georgia.
 The Muscular Dystrophy Association (MDA) has also designated it a Certified ALS Center.

 What is ALS (Lou Gehrig's Disease)?

 Amyotrophic lateral sclerosis (ALS) affects the nerve cells in the brain and spinal cord.
-The disease causes you to lose control of your muscles.
+The disease causes weakness and stiffness of the muscles.

 Over time, your muscles eventually stop working.
 You lose the ability to speak, eat, move and breathe.

-Currently, there isn’t a cure for ALS, and people die from it.
+Currently, there isn’t a cure for ALS.
+It is a terminal disease.
 But treatments can help you live longer and improve your quality of life.

 Risk Factors for ALS